Jeff Black

 Legacy:

-Jeff’s dedication helped make ExecNet not only a BBS but also a hybrid tech utility, combining traditional message boards with early internet services.
-His work bridged the technical gap for thousands of users as the internet began to take shape.
+Jeff’s dedication helped make ExecNet not only a BBS but also a hybrid technical utility, combining traditional message boards with early internet services.
+His stewardship of core infrastructure — including IP address management and network routing — helped ensure long-term continuity as responsibilities transitioned to the next generation of administrators.

 Though he rarely engaged in chat on the system itself, his contributions were indispensable — and remain part of the foundation that ExecNet was built upon.